Succinctonotum

 Succinctonotum is a genus of beetles belonging to the family Coccinellidae.
-The one species, Succinctonotum frostiGordon & Hanley, 2017, is found in Panama.
+The one species, Succinctonotum frosti, is found in Panama.

 Description

 Adults reach a length of about 1.4 mm.
 Adults are black with a reddish yellow head.
 The anterolateral angle of the pronotum is reddish yellow and the elytron has a brownish red margin.

 Etymology

 The species is named in honour of S. W. Frost, the collector of the holotype.